Build Status Coverage Status License

 Doctrine Migration drawbacks

 Doctrine Migration relies on migration classes that are named by the time they have been created to ensure a certain order.
 Furthermore, it stores which migrations has been executed in a table of your database.
-There are two major problems that arise from that.
+There are three major problems that arise from that:

 If your application supports 3rd party extensions, these extensions are likely to add columns to existing tables and migrate data themselves.
 As there’s no way to define dependencies between migrations, it can get almost impossible to run migrations in an application with several 3rd party extensions without conflicts.
 To avoid that, Upscheme offers easy to use before() and after() methods in each migration task where the tasks can define its dependencies to other tasks.